Efficient representation of spatio-temporal data using cylindrical shearlets: Discussion and conclusion

 We are confident that the proofs presented in this work can be extended with a relatively simple argument to include generalizations of the cylindrical cartoon-like model such as the situation of a moving solid object, e.g., a moving ball.
 In this case, the boundary of the object is (smoothly) displaced from a time-frame to the next one, without changes in the discontinuous boundary other than its location being rigidly translated (see Fig.~\ref{fig:model2} for an illustration in $\R^3$).
 To model such functions on $\R^4$, we may consider a modified cylindrical image model on $L^2(\R^4)$ where $f(x_1, x_2, x_3,x_4)= h((x_1,x_2,x_3)-t(x_4))g(x_4)$ where $h$ is a compactly supported $C^2$ function away from $C^2$ boundaries, $g \in C^2([-1,1]$ and $t$ is a smooth translation function which depends on $x_4$ only.
 The Fourier transform of $f$ is of the form $\widehat{f}(\xi_1,\xi_2,\xi_3,\xi_4)=\widehat{h}(\xi_1,\xi_2,\xi_3) \, G(\xi_1,\xi_2,\xi_3,\xi_4)$ where $G$ is smooth and bounded.
 From this observation, it follows that one can adapt essentially the same arguments presented above to derive a result similar to Theorems~\ref{mainTheo} and \ref{mainTheo2}.
 A rigorous discussion of this extension of our proof would require more technical details that are beyond the scope of this paper and, for reasons of space, are left to a future work.

 A downside of the current implementation of 4d cylindrical shearlets is the higher computational cost compared to 4d wavelets, due to the increased complexity of the transform.
 For the data size we considered, the computational burden is noticeable: the algorithm walltime for cylindrical shearlets is approximately 21 hours in total or 650 seconds per iteration, while for the wavelets total computing time is 1.5 hours or 22 seconds per iteration.
 A single computation of the forward, inverse or adjoint transform is manageable even on a regular desktop computer but iterative schemes usually require applying this computation hundreds of times, making the whole procedure very time consuming.
-On the other hand, the different number of X-ray projections (30, 60 or 90) have a relatively minor impact on the overall computing time which is dominated by the cost of applying the wavelet or shearlet forward and adjoint transforms.

-Nonetheless, we remark that our implementation of 4d cylindrical shearlets is presented here as a proof of concept without a proper effort to optimize the computational cost which would be beyond the scope of this paper.
+On the other hand, the different number of X-ray projections (24, 30, 60 or 90) have a relatively minor impact on the overall computing time which is dominated by the cost of applying the wavelet or shearlet forward and adjoint transforms.
+Nonetheless, we remark that our implementation of 4d cylindrical shearlets is presented here as a proof of concept without a systematic effort to optimize the computational cost which would be beyond the scope of this paper.
+However, the parallel nature of the transform indicates a potentially significant speedup, for example, by utilizing GPU computing\cite{gibert2014discrete, andrade2020tfshearlab}.

 Finally, we recall that deep learning strategies have gained increasing popularity in inverse problems including CT, where they have been applied very successfully often in combination with model-based principles such as sparsity models (e.g., \cite{bubba2020sparse}).
 We expect that the ideas presented in this paper have also the potential of being successfully integrated into a deep learning strategy leading to a new generation of reconstruction algorithms for dynamic CT integrating learning- and model-based principles.